-This, in turn, meant that the market for riparian rights to undertake hydropower projects all but disappeared.
-In such circumstances, a strict application of the no-scheme rule could lead to no compensation being paid at all (except for damages).
-Indeed, streams and waterfalls had little or no value at this time except to the public authority that acquired them.
+This meant that the market for riparian rights to undertake hydropower projects all but disappeared.
+In these circumstances, a strict application of the no-scheme rule could lead to no compensation being paid at all (except for damages).
+Indeed, streams and waterfalls had little or nocommercial value at this time, except to the public authority that acquired them.
 But the appraisal courts did not follow this to its logical conclusion.
 Instead, they introduced a theoretical formula for calculating compensation, to avoid a compensation regime that would have paid little or nothing to the local owners of water resources.

-In effect, the theoretical method consisted in setting up an artificial market for waterfalls, with prices fixed by the appraisal courts, based on making comparisons with previous appraisal cases.
-On top of this, additional benefit sharing was introduced in the form of legislation that compelled the expropriating party to pay a 25 percent premium in hydropower cases.
+In effect, the theoretical method consisted in setting up an artificial market for waterfalls, with prices fixed by the appraisal courts, based on theoretical assessments and comparisons with previous appraisal cases.
+On top of this, additional benefit sharing was introduced in the form of legislation that compelled the expropriating party to pay a 25% premium in hydropower cases.

-Hence, the traditional method for compensating waterfalls in Norway was based on ideas that are very similar to those that are now considered in the US debate on economic development takings, as discussed in Section 2.
+Hence, the traditional method for compensating waterfalls in Norway was based on ideas that are very similar to those that are now considered in the US debate on economic development takings, as discussed in Section 12.2.
 Moreover, these rules and practices have been in place for almost 100 years in Norway, giving us a good basis for assessing how well they work.